 During most of his time in North Idaho, Dr. Samuels took care of patients with many different cancers and blood disorders, with the last few years of his career focused specifically on taking care of patients with soft tissue and bone sarcomas.
 Though he is no longer engaging in direct patient care, he still consults on sarcoma cases and shares his expertise in the field with other Beacon providers.

 Dr. Samuels and his wife, Lesley, moved from Chicago to North Idaho in 2004, and enjoyed raising their three children here and becoming members of this wonderful community.
-They are now transitioning into retirement with lots of travel and time spent with their grandchildren.
+They are now transitioning into retirement with lots of travel and time spent with their grandson.

 Medical School: University of Rhodesia, Godfrey Huggins School of Medicine

 Residency – Internal Medicine: Albert Einstein Medical Center Philadelphia

 Fellowship – Hematology/Oncology: University of Chicago